swoole/ide-helper/README.md

 There are two types of worker processes in use when starting a Swoole server:

-1. `worker`.
+1. `event worker`.
 All requests (HTTP, WebSocket, TCP, UDP, etc.) are handled by this type of processes.
-It supports coroutine by default; we can have I/O operations running asynchronously in it.
+It supports coroutine by default; many I/O operations can run asynchronously in it.
 2. `task worker`.
 This type of processes was introduced to handle blocking I/O operations in PHP.
 Ideally, it should always work synchronously, although it also supports coroutine and allows asynchronous processing (since Swoole v4.2.12+).

-To avoid any confusion, in this repository, we call the first type of worker processes `coroutine worker`, and the second type `task worker`.